BillRaymond/cambermast-website/_posts/2021-05-18-there-is-no-matrix-organizing-teams-for-the-digital-era-with-luis-goncalves-founder-of-evolution-for-all.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/19129748

 ---
-In today's podcast, I speak with Luis Gonçalves, who shares how too many organizations still use an industrial age, matrixed structure in today's podcast.
+In today's podcast, I speak with Luis Goncalves, who shares how too many organizations still use an industrial age, matrixed structure.
 Luis shares how to re-think team structures and focus on value streams over projects.

 [LinkedIn](linkedin.com/in/luismsg "LinkedIn")